paulrougieux/TiMBA/README.md

 ### Installation Process
 Before proceeding, please ensure that Python is installed on your system.
-It can be downloaded and installedfrom [Python.org](https://www.python.org/downloads/release/python-3126/).
+It can be downloaded and installed from [Python.org](https://www.python.org/downloads/release/python-3126/).

 1. Clone the repository
 Begin by cloning the repository to your local machine using the following command: